Cleaning & Organizing

 The essential ingredient behind all manner of meringue-based eats can last up to 12 months within the coldest of your kitchen’s confines.
 Egg experts maintain these will work the best if thawed within the fridge the night before baking.
 Thanks, eggsperts!
-(Here are genius non-food ways to use your freezer.)

 Carbs do indeed like the cold.
 Sliced sandwich bread can last over three months within the ole ice box while a baguette can maintain for a month, and subsequently be returned to its former Gallic glory via dousing it with a wee bit of water before it hits the oven.
 Vive la France!

-Potato chips and pretzelsiStock/easybuy4u
+Potato chips and pretzels

 Are you both a snack enthusiast and a fan of buying in bulk?
 Do the latter and have no worry about the sell buy date of the former once you pile your Lay’s and Roll Gold goods into our freezing friend.
 Not only does the chill double their sell-by date, but the cold actually adds to their crispy content.
 Just remember to vacuum your couch cushions when you’re done.

 These addictive little guacamole makers aren’t cheap.
 Freeze your financial addiction to “alligator pears” by, well, freezing them.
 Cut the fruit in half, peel, then quickly place your hors d’oeuvres ornament within the fridge’s bristly basement for best/future results.
 Don’t fall for these myths about frozen food everyone needs to stop believing.